julianeon/julianeon/product_support.md

 ## Support As A Department

-I've adapted these rules from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/), which I would say form a good foundation.
+I've adapted these rules from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/), which I would say form a good foundation for Support as a unit within the company.

 - Be accessible and available in every supported channel.
 Consider which channels should be supported.